Book I: Charlie Novak and the Dead Pigeon

 “Let them look.”

-Charlie snorted a laugh “You really want a bunch of homicide detectives poking around?
-Digging into your history?”
+Charlie leaned forward.
+“You really want a bunch of homicide detectives poking around?
+Digging into your history?
+Putting one of your false IDs under a microscope?”

 Charlie added, “I’m not saying we give up on the money.
 Let’s just give this Detective Whatsit--Mazurski time to clear the case.
 Nail the killer.
 How did he strike you?
 Competent?”